IRIS Awards 2023 – Celebrating young researchers and those that inspired them

 Lorem ipsom delore

-The IRIS Virtual Conference: Secondary students illustrate resilience during a tough school year
+IRIS Virtual Conference: Resilience in a tough school year

-We list the top research projects presented by secondary students at the IRIS Virtual Conference 2020-21.
+The top research projects presented by secondary students at this year’s conference.

 Could research reignite teachers’ passion for science?

-Teens’ education is at stake – why it’s as critical as ever to get students involved in real research
+Why it’s more important than ever to get teens involved in real research